chromice/ae/README.md

 $authors = $db->query('SELECT * FROM `authors`')->result();
 $count = $authors->count();

-echo "There are $count authors in the database:\n"
+echo "There are $count authors in the database:\n";

 while ($author = $authors->fetch())
 {